-The Glass Pavilion will be the setting of a 1-week retreat for a single person or a couple.
+The Glass Pavilion is settled to be a 1-week retreat for a single person or a couple.
 The guests will be selected from different tourist sharing platforms.
 The internal space is organized in 3 parts: bedroom, living area and bathroom with sanitary core in the middle with all of the spaces opening towards the porch which is a covered and shaded external platform that is protected from the sun and wind.

 GLASS WALLS AS A STRUCTURE

 The unit uses the vertical glazing panels of the envelope as structural walls, resisting the desert’s high-speed winds and supporting the timber stressed skin roof and deck.
 The glass thermally efficient envelope is constructed of triple glazing walls that, due to use of almost invisible coatings, protects the interior from the sun.

 Excerpt from AKT II structural engineers: “This is the third iteration of our collaboration in research and design with OFIS Architects, continuing our exploration into the intrinsic structural nature of glass and timber.
 Set in the harsh weather conditions of Spain’s Gorafe desert, the unit uses the vertical glazing panels of the envelope as structural walls, resisting the desert’s high-speed winds and supporting the timber stressed skin roof.
 Our Envelopes team developed bespoke details to accommodate the structural function of the glazing, and supported the client during the procurement phase.”

 José Navarrete Jiménez

 Structure and envelope

 Electrical engineering: Energovat

 Local contractor: SHN Constructora

 photo@ Courtesy of Guardian Glass – Gonzalo Botet